RS485 Wiring, Communication, and Differences with RS232

 – Deployment and maintenance are straightforward.

-Device manufacturers have few restrictions on making modifications or local adaptations.
+Device makers have few rules about making changes or local adjustments.

 With Modbus, up to 240 devices can talk on the same network.
-For example, a temperature and humidity sensor can send its data to a supervisory computer using this protocol.
+A temperature and humidity sensor can send its data to a main computer using this protocol.
 In SCADA systems, Modbus links supervisory computers and remote terminal units (RTUs).
 SCADA stands for Supervisory Control and Data Acquisition.

-Modbus works like a common language for devices, just as human languages help us communicate.
-It uses transmission methods like RS485 or RS232.
-Although the same protocol can use different methods, two different protocols cannot share one transmission line.
+Modbus is like a common language for devices.
+It helps them talk, just like human languages do.
+It uses transmission methods such as RS485 or RS232.
+Although the same protocol can use different methods, two different protocols cannot share one data transmission line.

 **Types of Modbus Protocols**